+Upon the completion of this offering, our audit committee will consist of Messrs.
+James Ding, Jixun Foo and Greg Penner.
+Messrs.
+James Ding and Greg Penner satisfy the "independence" requirements of the Nasdaq Stock Market, Marketplace Rules.
 The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee will be responsible for, among other things:

-- · selecting the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing with the independent auditors any audit problems or difficulties and management's responses; - reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and the independent auditors; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material internal control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter;
+- appointing, retaining and overseeing the work of the independent auditors, including resolving disagreements between the management and the independent auditors relating to financial reporting; - · pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing annually the independence and quality control procedures of the independent auditors; - discussing material off-balance sheet transactions, arrangements and obligations with the management and the independent auditors;

-- meeting separately and periodically with management and the independent auditors; and - attending to such other matters that are specifically delegated to our audit committee by our board of directors from time to time.
+- reviewing and approving all proposed related party transactions; - · discussing the annual audited financial statements with the management; - annually reviewing and reassessing the adequacy of our audit committee charter; - meeting separately with the independent auditors to discuss critical accounting policies, management letters, recommendations on internal controls, the auditor's engagement letter and independence letter and other material written communications between the independent auditors and the management; and - attending to such other matters that are specifically delegated to our audit committee by our board of directors from time to time.